Commonists/CommonsDownloader/README.md

 Usage
 -----

-This tool can be used either by passing the filenames or by using a file list.
+This tool can be used either by passing the filenames, a category or by using a file list.

 ### Using filenames ###